 Privacy Doors For Business Class

 Following trend, privacy doors have made their way into business class for this new “The Room” concept.
-With a young fleet of Boeing 777-300ER flagship aircraft, ANA create inspired new interiors which will debut next month, *August 2nd* between London Heathrow and Tokyo Haneda on flights NH211, NH212 respectively before rolling out to wider destinations currently served by the 777-300ER.
+With a young fleet of Boeing 777-300ER flagship aircraft, ANA create inspired new interiors which will debuted, *August 2nd* between London Heathrow and Tokyo Haneda on flights NH211, NH212 respectively.
+The cabin will roll out to wider destinations currently served by the 777-300ER.

 Note: the new interior won’t be flying daily until the beginning of September, it will fly even numbered dates only in August, and odd in September until the daily move.
 This rollout includes newly inspired galleys, first class and business class, as well as updates to economy and premium economy.

 Where You Can Find ANA’s New Business Class “The Room” Flying

 London Heathrow was the first route for this new seat launched in August 2019, but New York to Haneda will be next, followed by Frankfurt.
 Both will launch winter 2019-2020, and you can tell if you have the new seat by counting 64 seats instead of the old 68.
 San Francisco will be the next route after Frankfurt, in 2020.

 So what makes these new ANA business class seats absolutely stunning, aside from the Kengo Kuma designed Japanese Rosewood and delicate Ash wood finishes?
 The latest in electronic connectivity means that a business class guest in this new cabin called “The Room” can download an ANA smartphone app and curate their own entertainment playlist.

 It’s unclear whether bluetooth connectivity has been created for personal headphones, but if it has, extra props to ANA for solving one of the most frustrating *first world* luxury business class travel problems, which ultimately aren’t problems – but wishes.